Announcement of Pat Conroy Archive Acquisition

 Welcome!
 It’s such a pleasure to be here with you in the Ernest F. Hollings Special Collections Library.
 The beautiful architecture mirrors our collections – classic but also contemporary.
-The library itself comprises 50,000 square feet on three levels and is home to three departments of University Libraries: Digital Collections, the Irving Department of Rare Books and Special Collections and the South Carolina Political Collections.
+The library itself comprises 50,000 square feet on three levels and is home to three departments of University Libraries: Digital Collections, the Irvin Department of Rare Books and Special Collections and the South Carolina Political Collections.

 I could talk about this beautiful building for hours, but today we are here to share some incredible news about an author we might also call a “contemporary classic.”